-A false statement on any part of your application may be grounds for not hiring you or for firing you after you begin work.
-Also, you may be punished by fine or imprisonment (U.S. Code, Title 18, Section 1001).
+A false statement or failure to disclose on any part of this application may be grounds for not hiring or for firing after work begins.
+Also, this may be punished by fine or imprisonment (U.S. Code, title 18, Section 1001).

-- (b) The applicant will provide the following information: - 1.
-Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written);
+- (b) The applicant will provide the following information: - I. Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - 2.
+For the previous five years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and driver license numbers: - The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed in Subparagraph 2;

-- 2. For the previous five years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and driver license numbers: - 3.
-The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed in subparagraph 2; - 4.
-Current business and residence telephone numbers; - 5.
-A description of any current or previous business relationships with Indian tribes, including ownership interests in those businesses; - 6.
-A description of any current or previous business relationships with the gaming industry generally, including ownership interests in those businesses; - 7.
+- 4. Current business and residence telephone numbers; - 5.
+A description of any current or previous business relationships with Indian tribes, including ownership interests in those businesses; - A description of any current or previous business relationships with the gaming industry generally, including ownership interests in those businesses; - 7.
 The name and address of any licensing or regulatory agency with which the applicant has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - 8.
-For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition, if any; - 9.
-For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) within 10 years from the date of the application, the name and address of the Court involved and the date and disposition; - 10.
+For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition, if any; - For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) within 10 years from the date of the application, the name and address of the court involved and the date and disposition; - 10.
 For each criminal charge (excluding minor traffic charge) within 10 years of the date of application, other than those listed in response to Sections 23-504(b)(8) or (b)(9) of this Ordinance, the charge, the name and address of the Court involved, and the date and disposition of the charge. - 11.
 The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - 12.
 A photograph; - 13.
-Fingerprints; and

-14. Any other information which, in a particular case, the Commission deems relevant.
+Fingerprints; and - 14.
+Any other information which, in a particular case, the Commission deems relevant.

-Section 23-505.
-Determination of Eligibility
+23-505.
+Determination of Eligibility.

-On the basis of the information received under subparagraph (b) of Section 23-504, and the background investigation conducted by the appropriate State, the Commission shall consider the applicant for a license.
-Upon a vote of a majority of its members, including the Chairman-Executive Secretary, the Commission shall make a determination of the applicant's eligibility for a license, pursuant to the standards set forth in Section 23-503.
-The Commission shall make its determination of eligibility within 30 days of receipt of the information under Section 23-504(b), the result of the background investigation of the appropriate state, and the results of the additional background investigation, if any, conducted by the Commission.
-Notwithstanding any other provision, any person who supplies materially false or misleading information, or who has omitted material information in connection with the requirement of this Chapter, shall be denied a license.
+On the basis of the information received under Subparagraph (b) of Section 23-504, and the background investigation conducted by the appropriate State, the Commission shall consider the applicant for a license.
+Upon a vote of a majority of its members, The Commission shall make a determination of the applicant's eligibility for a license, pursuant to the standards set forth in Section 23-503.
+The Commission shall make its determination of eligibility within 30 days of receipt of the information under Section 23-504(b).
+The result of the background investigation of the appropriate state, and the results of the additional background investigation, if any, conducted by the Commission.
+Notwithstanding any other provision, any person who supplies materially false or misleading information, who has omitted material information in connection with the requirement of this Chapter, or has failed to disclose a recent conviction shall be denied a license and not entitled to a hearing.

-Section 23-506.
-Issuance of License
+23-506.
+Issuance of License.